 - Start the drone and throw it up in the air into free airspace.

-If there will be next time I will use method 1, feels most secure.
+If there will be next time I will use method 1, it feels most secure.

-I have found this YouTube clip where they put a short fishing line with a small weight in the end hanging down below the drone and then use that line when the drone is retrieved.
+I have found this YouTube clip where they put a short fishing line with a small weight, in the end, hanging down under the drone and then use that line when the drone is retrieved.
 Think I will practice it while on land to see how it works.